Data sources

 <%= render Content::Data::Features.all %>

-This expects a partial at app/views/content/features/_feature.html.erb that will be rendered once for each feature in your data file.
+This expects a partial at app/views/content/features/_feature.html.erb that will be rendered once for each item in Content::Data::Features.all.
 The individual record is made available as a local variable matching the singular form of the collection name.

 <!-- app/views/content/features/_feature.html.erb -->